By Hugh Edwards & Rob Bee

 For Those On a Strict/Zero Budget:

-If you’re looking for the best of the freebies I’d go for Ocenaudio as an editor and Studio One Prime for a DAW.
-2 perfectly well appointed programs that will allow you to do a remarkable amount of pretty powerful audio editing.
+If you’re looking for the best of the freebies, I’d go for Ocenaudio as an editor and Pro Tools Intro for a DAW.
+2 perfectly well-appointed programs that will allow you to do a remarkable amount of pretty powerful audio editing.

 Leave a Reply